abelljs/abell/CONTRIBUTING.md

   #### Dev Server

-  This will run `nodemon` command watch over the changes in abell and rebuild the abell package for any change.
+  This will run `nodemon` command, watch over the changes in abell and rebuild the abell package for any change.

   ```sh
   pnpm abell